Rank 4 Premodular Categories: Rank 4 premodular categories

 By dimension count, we see that $d_{3}=\frac{1}{2}\(N_{33}^{3}\pm\sqrt{12+N_{33}^{3}}\)$.
 So it remains to determine $N_{33}^{3}$ and $\th_{3}$.
 For notational brevity, we let $M=N_{33}^{3}$.
 Applying equation \eqref{PreVerlinde} we find that

 We first note that if $\th_{3}=1$, then $\mcC=\mcC'$ contradicting the nonsymmetric assumption.
 Thus, $\th_{3}$ satisfies a degree 6 integral polynomial.
 However, $\th_{3}$ is a root of unity, so applying the inverse Euler phi function to determine a list of potential values for $\th_{3}$.
 Combing the possible cases, one finds $N_{33}^{3}\in\lcb0,2\rcb$ and $\th_{3}\in\lcb\pm i,-1\rcb$.
 Applying \corref{Modular FS is Algebraic Integer} with $a=3$, we find that only $N_{33}^{3}=2$ gives a rational integer.
-Evaluating equation \eqref{RepZ3 theta equation} at $N_{33}^{3}=2$ reveals that $\th=-1$ is the only solution.\footnote{If one proceeds without appealing to the Frobeinus-Schur indicators then the Tambara-Yamagami with dimensions $1,1,1,\sqrt{3}$ appear.
-This can of course be excluded since such categories do not admit a braiding \cite{Siehler}} \end{proof} Having dispensed with the large symmetric subcategories, we need to consider the case that $\Rep\(\mbbZ_{2}\)$ appears as a symmetric subcategory.
-We first consider the non-self-dual case which can be dealt with by cyclotomic/number theoretic techniques. \begin{proposition} There is no rank 4 non-pointed properly premodular category such that $\langle X_{0},X_{1}\rangle=\mcC'\cong\Rep\(\mbbZ_{2}\)$, and $X_{2}^{*}=X_{3}$. \end{proposition} \begin{proof} Given the standard representation theory of $\mbbZ_{2}$ and the equation \eqref{FusionSymmetries}, we immediately obtain:
+Evaluating equation \eqref{RepZ3 theta equation} at $N_{33}^{3}=2$ reveals that $\th=-1$ is the only solution.\footnote{If one proceeds without appealing to the Frobenius-Schur indicators then the Tambara-Yamagami with dimensions $1,1,1,\sqrt{3}$ appear.
+This can of course be excluded since such categories do not admit a braiding \cite{S1}} \end{proof}

+Having dispensed with the large symmetric subcategories, we need to consider the case that $\Rep\(\mbbZ/2\mbbZ\)$ appears as a symmetric subcategory.
+We first consider the non-self-dual case which can be dealt with by cyclotomic/number theoretic techniques. \begin{proposition} There is no rank 4 non-pointed properly premodular category such that $\langle X_{0},X_{1}\rangle=\mcC'$ is Grothendieck equivalent to $\Rep\(\mbbZ/2\mbbZ\)$, and $X_{2}^{*}=X_{3}$. \end{proposition} \begin{proof} Given the standard representation theory of $\mbbZ/2\mbbZ$ and the equation \eqref{FusionSymmetries}, we immediately obtain:

 Demanding that the fusion matrices mutually commute reveals that either $N_{32}^{1}$ or $N_{33}^{1}$ is 0 and the other is 1.
-Hence, the proof bifurcates into two cases.\\ \textbf{Case 1:} $N_{32}^{1}=1$ and $N_{33}^{1}=0$\\ Returning to the commutativity of the fusion matrices, we are reduced to one equation:
+Hence, the proof bifurcates into two cases.

+\textbf{Case 1:} $N_{32}^{1}=1$ and $N_{33}^{1}=0$\\ Returning to the commutativity of the fusion matrices, we are reduced to one equation: